 The righteousness Jesus referred to was more than a personal matter or an abstract spiritual issue.
 It applies here, now and to everyone and there are, in fact, several observations to be considered about this pursuit: Read more

-Jesus never used the word success.
-Rather He referred to the emotional outcome of success, which was blessed or happy, and He mentioned several things that would produce this result.
+Jesus never used the word “success” but He didn’t ignore the topic either.
+Rather than throw the word around superficially He dug a little deeper and referred to the emotional outcome of success, which is blessed or happy, and He mentioned several things that would produce this result.

 Being poor in spirit

 Thirsting and hungering for righteousness